ExLibrisGroup/campusm-aek/README.md

 4. Complete the prompts in the terminal.
 Once you've gone through the prompts, look for **info: Deploy Successful** in the terminal.
 5. Verify in App Manager that the project was deployed by going to AEK > AEK Screens > look and see if your project is now listed.
 6. Link the AEK project to a tile by going to AEK > AEK Menu Options > click Add AEK menu option.
 Add a Description, set the appropriate Roles for the new AEK tile.
 Then click Add Toolbar Item.
 Fill in the Label and set the Screen to the project you just deployed.
 Click Save.
+7. Publish your new AEK tile by going to AEK > AEK Publishing > check the Publish All box > click Publish.
-7. Go to the app and verify that you can see your new AEK tile.
+8. Go to the app and verify that you can see your new AEK tile.

 ## Common Issues
 * If you are seeing a version error when trying to deploy, you need to bump your version in the package.json.